 Engagement with workers and freedom of association is a core labour standard according to the ILO, the RSPO and POIG.
 Although union participation varies and is often determined by cultural norms or cost associated with union membership, collective bargaining agreements (CBAs) are in place for most of POIG's grower members' workers.
-For Musim Mas, the percentage of workers covered by a CBA is 100% and at Agropalma, the figure is 100%.
+The percentage of workers covered by a CBA is 100% at Musim Mas and 100% at Agropalma.